Coastal climate change

 - Safeguarding Your Coastal Property: A guide to protecting your property and promoting healthy coastlines in the face of climate change (PDF)

-- Coastal Hazard Map – See what sea level rise and storm surge could look like on your property at high tide in the year 2100 with the online mapping tool (the mapping tool provides information on how Nova Scotia’s coastline is changing, coastal hazards and more to help you make informed decisions)
+- Coastal Hazard Map – See what sea level rise and storm surge could look like today and in the years 2050 and 2100 with the online mapping tool; the mapping tool provides information on how Nova Scotia’s coastline is changing, coastal hazards and more to help you make informed decisions

 - Navigators – Our team of Navigators can help you use the Coastal Hazard Mapping Tool and understand your results (the team will also support new information as it’s rolled out through mapping tool); contact the navigators at coastalnavigator@novascotia.ca or 1-888-570-4240